laurent-martin/ibm-ace-manufacturing-test/README.md

 ### Vault and secrets

-The IntegrationServer also needs the certificate and private key.
+The `IntegrationServer` also needs the certificate and private key.
 A vault can be used.
-If the vault was not created when the IntegrationServer was created using toolkit, then it can also be created subsequently.
+If the vault was not created when the `IntegrationServer` was created using toolkit, then it can also be created subsequently.
-The IntegrationServer must be shutdown to create the vault.
+The `IntegrationServer` must be shutdown to create the vault.

 See [documentation](https://www.ibm.com/docs/en/app-connect/12.0?topic=server-configuring-vault-enabled-integration)

-The vault is created in the IntegrationServer work dir: `<workdirectory>/config/vault/store.yaml`
+The vault is created in the `IntegrationServer` work dir: `<workdirectory>/config/vault/store.yaml`

 ![windows](https://www.ibm.com/docs/en/module_1666066400127/images/flag_win.png)

 Open an ACE Console.

-Example of workdir of IntegrationServer: `$HOME/IBM/ACET12/workspace/TEST_SERVER`
+Example of workdir of `IntegrationServer`: `$HOME/IBM/ACET12/workspace/TEST_SERVER`

 ![linux](https://www.ibm.com/docs/en/module_1666066400127/images/flag_linux.png)
 ![unix](https://www.ibm.com/docs/en/module_1666066400127/images/flag_unix.png)